Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 Faculty Questions: Vice Provost for Faculty Affairs, 919-513-7741

-Payments to employees through the University Payroll Office beyond the Base Salary defined below are considered Additional Compensation.
-Additional Compensation is payment for effort that is clearly outside the scope of the employee’s job description -- or faculty Statement of Mutual Expectations (SME) – that is performed outside of normal work effort or that adds extra work effort in addition to effort spent on normal job duties.
+Payments to employees beyond the base salary defined below are considered Additional Compensation.
+Additional Compensation is payment for task-based, short-term effort (12-months or less) that is clearly outside the scope of the employee’s job description — or faculty Statement of Faculty Responsibilities (SFR) – that is performed outside of normal work effort or that adds extra work effort in addition to effort spent on normal job duties.

-This regulation applies to most additional compensation paid to NC State University faculty, senior academic & administrative officers (SAAOs), EPA non-faculty professionals, SPA staff, and County Operations Support Staff (COSS) through the University Payroll Office.
+This regulation applies to most additional compensation paid to NC State University faculty, senior academic and administrative officers (SAAOs), EHRA non-faculty professionals, SHRA employees, and County Operations Support Staff (COSS).
 This regulation is not intended to modify existing policies or procedures that govern the general administration of University salaries nor payments for external consulting (such as External Professional Activities for Pay).

 - Temporary additional or higher-level duties;